droberson/rtfm/README.md

 # rtfm
-Cheat sheet and notes inspired by the book RTFM - Red Team Field Manual
+Cheat sheets and notes inspired by the book RTFM - Red Team Field Manual